dashingsoft/pyarmor/docs/project.rst

 Using Project
 =============

-Project is a folder include its own capsule and configuration file, which used to manage obfuscated scripts.
+Project is a folder include its own configuration file, which used to manage obfuscated scripts.

 There are several advantages to manage obfuscated scripts by Project: